Markjmjr/DuffedUIv9/README.md

 ## Changelog
 Date | Change
 --- | ---
-2020-09-25 | Added option to set size of debuffs on nameplates 2020-09-23 | Fixed itemdurability display on charscreen 2020-09-21 | Update Aurora<br />Removed button to open Helpticket on minimap
+2020-09-26 | Update Aurora<br />Fixed division by zero on durability display if no item is equipped 2020-09-25 | Added option to set size of debuffs on nameplates 2020-09-23 | Fixed itemdurability display on charscreen 2020-09-21 | Update Aurora<br />Removed button to open Helpticket on minimap